 Does acupuncture have any side effects?

-In comparison to many modern medical treatments, acupuncture has a much lower incidence of adverse effects.
-For example, those suffering from pain will find that acupuncture has fewer side effects than anti-inflammatory medications or pain medications.
-Even though it is a common misconception that acupuncture is painful, the key element to a successful treatment is actually to have more of a warm, numbing sensation.
-Certain needle points may involve a painful response, but a good practice can advise you of these ahead of time so you know exactly what to expect.
+Acupuncture has a low incidence of adverse effects but with all treatments there are some risk .
+For example, even though it is a common misconception that acupuncture is painful, the key element to a successful treatment is actually to have more of a numbing sensation.
+Certain needle points may involve a painful response, but a good practitioner can advise you of these ahead of time so you know exactly what to expect.

-Freda Dunn’s Acupuncture and Natural Therapies Clinic, set amongst blissful tropical gardens, is the Sunshine Coast’s private destination Acupuncture Clinic.
-The beautiful acreage is just minutes away from Noosa, Noosaville, Tewantin, Sunshine Beach, Peregian Beach, Coolum, Cooroy, Eumundi, and a short drive from Sunshine Coast Airport, Maroochydore, Buderim and Mooloolaba via the Sunshine Coast motorway.
+FREDA DUNN’S NATURAL THERAPIES CLINIC is set amongst blissful tropical gardens.
+The beautiful acreage is just minutes away from Noosa, Noosaville, Tewantin, Sunshine Beach, Peregian Beach, Coolum, Cooroy, Eumundi, and a short drive from Sunshine Coast Airport, Maroochydore, Buderim and Mooloolaba via the Sunshine Coast Motorway